jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 persistence and backdoor access.
 Open\-source PowerShell tools such as Nishang and PowerCat were used to open reverse shells and communicate to remote servers owned by the attackers.
-Finally, the attackers used Microsofts own Procdump tool (part of the SysInternals Suite) to put their hands on a dump of the LSSAS process that can assist them in cracking the passwords of the users on the server.
+Finally, the attackers used Microsoft’s own Procdump tool (part of the SysInternals Suite) to put their hands on a dump of the LSSAS process that can assist them in cracking the passwords of the users on the server.